-Of course digital media provides a ready – and inexpensive – platform for dissemination of these ideas.
-A website with a collection of budget documents from specific schools detailing the millions of dollars spend on consultants, administrative salaries, and retreats can open the eyes of taxpayers ready to pounce on fiscal mismanagement.
-Blog posts, tweets or even the old standby “letters to the editor” can provide an intelligent and sustained counter narrative to the prevailing gospel of disruption, and spread the good word about the need for genuine higher education.
-With an emphasis on the positive, faculty need to explain how a business first agenda is antithetical to true education.
-And when trustees turn a deaf ear to faculty concerns, it’s time go right up the food chain, to local, state, and federal government officials, with appropriately pitched messages to each.
+Of course digital media provides a ready and inexpensive platform for dissemination of these ideas.
+A website with a collection of budget documents from specific schools detailing the millions of dollars spent on consultants, administrative salaries, and retreats can open the eyes of taxpayers ready to pounce on fiscal mismanagement.
+Blog posts, tweets, or even the old standby “letters to the editor” can provide an intelligent and sustained counter narrative to the prevailing gospel of disruption, and spread the good word about the need for genuine higher education.
+With an emphasis on the positive, faculty can explain how a business-first agenda is antithetical to true education.
+And when trustees turn a deaf ear to faculty concerns, go right up the food chain to local, state, and federal government officials, with appropriately pitched messages to each.
 While trustees may not listen to faculty, they do respond to political pressure: faculty need to start pressing the appropriate buttons.

-More direction action can help as well.
+More direct action can help as well.
 Picket lines remain an effective way to get media attention: video loves a protest.
-The key here is to remain on message.
-For this kind of action, designed for public consumption, participants should agree and prepare two or three talking points – and be ready to direct interested parties to websites with additional information.
-A separate station to collect email addresses and twitter accounts and numbers for text blasts, can expand communication networks beyond the confines of a campus.
-Students, facing the effects of a failed economic model now intent on taking over their colleges, are often interested in pushing back against corporate agendas as well.
-At UVA, students protesting the actions of the Trustees demonstrated their frustration and understanding of the ideology behind Sullivan’s ouster by spray painting G-R-E-E-D on the colonial era columns of the rotunda (Rice).
-For a nation in thrall of spectacle, such actions are tailor made to focus attention, and once attention is gained, faculty can do what they do best: instruct.
+The key is to remain on message.
+For this kind of action, designed for public consumption, participants should agree and prepare two or three talking points – and be ready to direct journalists or potential allies to websites with additional information.
+Collecting email addresses, Twitter accounts, and mobile phone numbers for text blasts can expand communication networks beyond the confines of a campus.
+Students are often interested in pushing back against corporate agendas as well.
+At UVA, students protested Sullivan’s ouster by spray painting G-R-E-E-D on the colonial-era columns of the rotunda.
+For a nation in thrall of spectacle, such actions are tailor-made to focus attention, and once attention is gained, faculty can do what they do best: instruct.

 Determination

-But to be blunt, we are facing with a long haul.
+But to be blunt, we face with a long haul.
 Faculty now find themselves tasked with explaining the reality of college education to an audience conditioned to accept a myth.
 At times this will seem like a Sisyphean ordeal.
-We must prepare to be discouraged and prepare to lose many battles – but ultimately win the war (given how beleaguered most faculty feel, military metaphors are inevitable).
-Those who see college as a business have one thing in their favor: money – and the time and energy it can buy.
-They can write (or more likely, hire ghostwriters to write) reports, cut off funding, attend meetings and retreats with like minded people, all to further their agenda.
-Meanwhile, those who actually do the business of college – faculty – are too busy preparing lessons, keeping abreast of the latest research, grading papers, or teaching in a classroom to spend time advocating for a particular view of college.
-To them it is obvious that a college is for education, not business.
+We must prepare to be discouraged and to lose many battles – but, also, ultimately to win the war.
+(Given how beleaguered most faculty feel, military metaphors are inevitable).
+Those who see college as a business have one thing in their favor: money, and the time and energy it can buy.
+They can write (or more likely, hire ghostwriters to write) propagandist reports, play with funding, attend meetings and retreats with like-minded people, all to further their agenda.
+Meanwhile, those who actually do the business of college are too busy preparing lessons, keeping abreast of the latest research, grading papers, or teaching in a classroom.
+To many faculty members, it is obvious that a college is for education, not business.

 Yet there are victories we should celebrate and look to for instruction.
 President Sullivan’s victory over the UVA board is a sign that, with a united front, the rush for corporatization can be stemmed, and more thoughtful and measured thinking about college administration and instruction can be maintained.
-A number of recent editorials in the New York Times criticizing the rise of administration and the growth of part time faculty demonstrate that the problems of “it” are no longer solely the province of campus hallway conversations.
+A number of recent editorials in the New York Times criticizing the rise of administration and the multiplication of part-time faculty demonstrate that the problems of “it” are no longer solely the province of campus hallway conversations.